Start > Theory & regulations > Weights, load & trailer

 Clarification about example 3

-The trailer in example 3 is always classed as light, as it weighs less than 750 kg.
+The trailer in example 3 is always classed as light, as it does not exceed 750 kg.

 Does this mean that I can pull this trailer with any car?